mrtazz/minibashtest/README.md

 run_test_suite
 ```

+### Setup/TearDown
+If you define functions called `setup` or `tear_down`, they will be called
+before and after each test function respectively.

 ## Advanced Testing
 Fortunately a lot of people have given unit testing in bash some thoughts in
 the past.
 So if you want something more than just basic assertions, check